 So, cut the flat sheet to exactly the width of the top layer.
 After that, lay the sheet flat on the surface and place the top layer on top of it.
 While doing that, ensure that the right side of the top layer faces down.
 Also, make sure that the top layer aligns with the edges of the flat sheet.

 Furthermore, it’s best to have the flat sheet longer than the top layer in terms of length.
 You need to fold the “excess sheet” under, making the “flat sheet” equal in length to the “top layer.”
 Are you wondering what the excess sheet folded under means?
-Of course, the purpose of that is to create a pocket inside your duvet coverOpens in a new tab..
+Of course, the purpose of that is to create a pocket inside your duvet cover.
 If you don’t know, creating a pocket inside your duvet cover is a great idea; it allows the duvet insert to stay in place pretty nicely.

 Step 5: Attaching the flat sheet & the top layer and keeping the insert in place